lowRISC/ibex/CONTRIBUTING.md

 ## Git Considerations

-- Create your branch to commit your changes and then create a Pull Request.
+- Create your own fork and branch to commit your changes and then create a Pull Request.
 - Separate subject from body with a blank line.
 - Limit the subject line to 50 characters.
 - Capitalize the subject line.